 Create-a-class structure

-On demand service
+On-demand service

 Slide 4:

 (Digital Literacy)

 Literacy is defined as the ability to read and write.
 In our everyday world, literacy is an absolute must and in this world of ever increasing technology, digital literacy is becoming just as important as reading and writing.
 We want to bridge the gap that has so many people feeling lost in today’s electronic world.
 We have the ability to help those that have no idea where to begin to help themselves with this undertaking.
 Our goal is to be able to be available all the time to help those that need instruction in digital literacy.
 We want to be able to help someone as they need it without being told that they would have to come back in at a scheduled time.
 If we don’t schedule time for people to check out books, then why would we make people schedule time for a service such as digital literacy?
 Our goal is to make digital literacy a service so that everyone has the opportunity to learn at their own pace and at the time that they need it most.